josh-cook/crosses/README.md

-Cross and Crosses game (an Alternative to Naughts and Crosses - if you win (3 in a row), you lose)!
+# Cross and Crosses
+## An alternative to Naughts and Crosses